eclipse/epsilon/examples/org.eclipse.epsilon.examples.eol.dap/README.md

 The [DebugFileBasedEOL](src/org/eclipse/epsilon/examples/eol/dap/DebugFileBasedEOL.java) class shows how to do this.
 This requires creating a `EpsilonDebugServer` instance with the configured module and the port to listen on, and invoking the `.run()` method which will block until the script has completed its execution.

+The [DebugWithModel](src/org/eclipse/epsilon/examples/eol/dap/DebugWithModel.java) class shows how we can debug scripts that use models.
+Again, this only requires passing the set up module to the server, and letting the server run.

-The example provided includes several launch configurations for this:
+The project includes several launch configurations for this:

 * `Run Debug Adapter on 01-hello from Java.launch`
 * `Run Debug Adapter on 02-imports-main from Java.launch`